A Case from the GGPD Files

 Corruption and back-stabbing, danger and sexual tension... your backyard has never been so interesting!
 A perfect spring reading, with a quirky story-telling style reminiscent of Watership Down.

 A 9000-word story by Michèle Laframboise, a multiple award-winning author of SF novels, who doesn't hesitate to dirty her hands... in the garden soil!

 Late spring had blossomed with vivid flowers exploding everywhere in Garden before seamlessly oozing into early summer, with a white-hot sun that made any mineral slab a torture to glide over.

 Only the sturdiest officers would dare to slime over a flat stone, spending precious moisture along the way.

 Given the pounding heat, it was an unusual occurrence to meet the GGPD Chief above ground level.
-His scarred shell brushed against the cabbage leaves as he chatted with his high-ranking officers, discussing the new recruits that were tested today.
+His scarred shell brushed against the cabbage leaves as he chatted with his high-ranking officers, discussing the recruits that were to be tested today.

 The Chief wisely let the rumors float, strengthening up the ones encouraging loyalty.

 Usually, he had his meals carried down his burrow where he could munch at it leisurely while conferring with his subordinates or listening to his informants.
 (The latter used a root-infested tunnel winding far away from the busy cabbage area.)

 At midday, most sloggers kept to the shade, some retiring inside their spiraled shell to wait for sunset.
 Accordingly, crime was low.

 It was a good time to gobble some lettuce without competition, even if evaporation gave their leaves a fibrous taste.
 I kept an eyestalk directed toward the knot of officers.